TritonDataCenter/node-jsprim/README.md

 former where these two sets overlap (e.g., strings containing small numbers).

+### hrtimediff(timeA, timeB)

+Given two hrtime readings (as from Node's `process.hrtime()`), where timeA is later than timeB, compute the difference and return that as an hrtime.
+It is illegal to invoke this for a pair of times where timeB is newer than timeA.

 ### validateJsonObject(schema, object)

 Uses JSON validation (via JSV) to validate the given object against the given